dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 vector can then be used as a linear model to measure how much of the concept is activated in the model during any given forward pass (e.g. for honesty, this gives us a lie-detector).
+\AT{ formatting citekey in figcap}

 ![Figure from  @zou25 showing the reading outputs for several concepts](images/zhou.png)

 ## Designing Prompts to Extract Nullability Activations {#sec:prompts}